 Brandon finds Susan on the deck, staring contemplatively out at the water.
 Brandon snarks that he's surprised she's still here, so she tells him she couldn't leave without saying goodbye.
 She acknowledges the double standard of their respective situations and says, "You gave up your job for me, and now I won't do the same thing for you" and he barks back, "Exactly!" and then she starts babbling about women getting ahead in this world, blah blah, but Brandon isn't really listening and continues to act all hostile.
 She begs him to come to D.C. with her, but he firmly declines and bitchily says that if he ever finds himself in D.C. maybe he'll look her up.
 Ouch.
 Susan starts crying and asks him to kiss her goodbye, and he gives her a quick peck before stalking off.
 Thank God that chemistry-free relationship is finally over.

 Clare and Carl are sitting out on the deck together.
 She tells him she was up all night, thinking...and decided that she loves Steve.
-She knows he's a moronic bonehead and everything, but for some inexplicable reason she wants to be with him instead of taking her chances with a charming, handsome, wealthy prince who could give her an advantaged life most people dare only dream of.
+She knows he's a moronic bonehead and everything, but for some inexplicable reason she wants to settle for him instead of taking her chances with a charming, handsome, wealthy prince who could give her an advantaged life most people dare only dream of.
 Go figure.
 Carl looks disappointed - but says he understands, and promises that this won't affect his friendship with Steve...though it hardly matters, since this is the last we ever see of this delicious prince on Beverly Hills, 90210.
 Steve suddenly appears and starts railing about how he got into a bar fight last night...then glowers at Carl and says he'd like to get into another one.
 He then declares that Clare is the woman he most loves in the world, and Clare shuts him up by announcing that she's choosing him over Carl.
-Steve looks stunned - as well he should 'cause...as if - and Carl wishes Steve and Clare a safe trip back to L.A. and says maybe they can all get together for dinner sometime.
-Steve thanks him for the party, and Carl just kind of nods sadly as he shuffles away dejectedly.
+Steve looks stunned - as well he should 'cause as if - and Carl wishes Steve and Clare a safe trip back to L.A. and says maybe they can all get together for dinner sometime.
+Steve thanks him for the party, and Carl just kind of nods sadly as he shuffles off dejectedly.

 Nat and Joan meet up with Brandon in the parking lot.
 Brandon explains that Susan left without him 'cause they just broke up...and he doesn't really want to talk about it.
 Nat announces that he and Joan have some news and wants Brandon to be the first to hear it...but then he pauses, flails around for a few seconds, then says that he and Joan are getting married.
 Joan's like, "Wuh?
 We are?" and Brandon gives Nat a funny look and is like, "Congratulations...I think."
 As Nat continues to act weird about his impending fatherhood, Joan discreetly tells Brandon that she had no idea they were getting married.